kaelad02/adv-reminder/README.md

 - Does not show messages if Midi QOL is configured to fast forward rolls

 [Minimal Rolling Enhancements for D&D5e](https://foundryvtt.com/packages/mre-dnd5e) This module works with MRE, making rolls with advantage/disadvantage and showing messages if you hold the "Roll Dialog Modifier Key" (an MRE setting).

+[Dynamic effects using Active Effects](https://foundryvtt.com/packages/dae) If you're using the message feature to add inline roll formulas, you need to use DAE version 0.10.01 or newer.
+Earlier versions would evaluate the deferred die roll in the active effect's value, making the button not work.